StoXProject/StoX/frontend/README.md

 # Stox

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3. by using npm install -g @angular/cli, or using npm install -g @angular/cli@8.0.3

+Run npm install tosync node_modules from package.json

+The packages in package.json is depending on 8.0.3 of angular.
+Peer dependency warnings can be ignored, if the module is installed and the version asked for is lower (not higher)

 ## Development server